 Job Commands

-Manage your ML training jobs with thetp job
+Manage your ML training jobs with thetp job command group.

 tp job init